pschaeflein/BlogArticles/Intro to JSON/article.md

 ## Objects

 All the JSON examples in this article so far have consisted of one JSON object with name/value pairs enclosed in a set of curly braces.
 But you don't need to limit yourself to one object!
 You can have as many objects as you want as values inside other objects.
-This kind of nesting allows you to create a hierarchy.
+This nesting allows you to create a hierarchy.

 ~~~JSON
 {